 When I build, I rarely have a plan.
 I just sort of jump in.
-After I got the four shutters together, I realized I need pocket holes to attach the top.
+After I got the four shutters together, I realized I needed pocket holes to attach the top.
 That's where the portability of this jig comes in handy.

-The rough sawn lumber was a little uneven.
-Do you see the pocket holes? and the gap in the wood?
+The rough-sawn lumber was a little uneven.
+Do you see the pocket holes?
+And the gap in the wood?

 This is how it looked in the back.